Google Ads for SaaS Companies

 For example, you might notice that users are asking a variety of questions about your product.
 In spite of the fact that these users are not actively looking for a software solution, they may be considered potential customers and are therefore worth engaging with, provided that you have the appropriate strategy in place.

-Once you’ve done that, you can create audience lists for any users who have visited the blog URLs and include them in a remarketing campaign that directs them down the garden path to conversion that we discussed earlier.
+Once you’ve done that, you can create audience lists for any users who have visited the blog URLs and include them in a remarketing campaign that directs them down the path to optimized conversion rates.

-Concentrate on Competitor Keywords in Order to Attract New Customers
+Focus on Competitor Keywords to Attract New Customers

 Within Google Ads, you can use keywords to target competing brand names and products.
 While competitive keywords are costly, they work.
 When the lifetime value of a SaaS customer is taken into account, the cost of bidding on competing keywords becomes significantly more manageable.
 One of our clients obtains 54% of their total conversion volume via competitor terms.